-Tuscola County Sheriff's Office Mission Statement
+Tuscola County Sheriff's Official Mission Statement

 The Tuscola County Sheriff"s Office will serve the public by providing assistance, coordination, and delivery of law enforcement, corrections and support services for the safety and protection of people and property with respect to the constitutional rights of all citizens.

-Without a Valid CCW
+Without a Valid CPL